Flipboard Shows You 100 Articles. Readless Shows the 8 That Matter.

 Keep Flipboard for casual weekend browsing and discovering new publishers.
 Use Readless for the must-stay-informed workflow — newsletters, RSS feeds, and the trends you can't afford to miss.
 Different categories, different moments.

 Try Readless free for 7 days.
 AI reads your newsletters and RSS feeds, removes duplicates, strips ads, and emails one 5-minute digest.
-No credit card required.
+No charge today.